 Commodities were red hot throughout 2006 and 2007 and analysts believed every investor should have exposure to this trend.
 Like all trends though, the party eventually ended and many market leaders were crushed alongside the overall market.

-Referencing the weekly stock chart of Dryships below, here are five critical lessons about technical analysis and investing in trends.
+Referencing the following chart of DRYS, here are five crucial concepts to understand about technical analysis and investing in trends:

 - Trends are fast moving and powerful – The run from under $10 in June 2007 to $131 in October 2008 (1200%+) was no coincidence.
 Institutions were heavily accumulating this dry bulk carrier as commodities continued to soar.
 Catch a trend right and the profits can be staggering.
 Furthermore, never fight the trend.